ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV001018112 SCV001179299 uncertain significance Hereditary cancer-predisposing syndrome 2018-04-10 criteria provided, single submitter clinical testing The p.T288R variant (also known as c.863C>G), located in coding exon 10 of the MLH1 gene, results from a C to G substitution at nucleotide position 863.
+Ambry Genetics RCV001018112 SCV001179299 uncertain significance Hereditary cancer-predisposing syndrome 2024-01-19 criteria provided, single submitter clinical testing The p.T288R variant (also known as c.863C>G), located in coding exon 10 of the MLH1 gene, results from a C to G substitution at nucleotide position 863.
 The threonine at codon 288 is replaced by arginine, an amino acid with similar properties.
 This amino acid position is well conserved in available vertebrate species.
-In addition, the in silico prediction for this alteration is inconclusive.
-In addition, this alteration is predicted to be benign by MAPP-MMR in silico analyses (Chao EC et al. Hum.
-Mutat.
-2008 Jun;29:852-60).
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+In addition, this alteration is predicted to be deleterious by in silico analysis.
+Based on the available evidence, the clinical significance of this alteration remains unclear.

 Invitae RCV001210387 SCV001381872 uncertain significance Hereditary nonpolyposis colorectal neoplasms 2023-06-04 criteria provided, single submitter clinical testing In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.
 Algorithms developed to predict the effect of sequence changes on RNA splicing suggest that this variant may create or strengthen a splice site.
 Advanced modeling of protein sequence and biophysical properties (such as structural, functional, and spatial information, amino acid conservation, physicochemical variation, residue mobility, and thermodynamic stability) performed at Invitae indicates that this missense variant is not expected to disrupt MLH1 protein function.
 ClinVar contains an entry for this variant (Variation ID: 822620).
 This variant has not been reported in the literature in individuals affected with MLH1-related conditions.
 This variant is not present in population databases (gnomAD no frequency).
 This sequence change replaces threonine, which is neutral and polar, with arginine, which is basic and polar, at codon 288 of the MLH1 protein (p.Thr288Arg).